 - A printable version (PDF) of the class schedule can also be found on the SPIRE logon page.

-Graduate students who wish to take a fall course at one of the other schools in the Five-College Consortium can register either during the pre-registration period, March 31 to April 18, or during the add/drop period, September 2 to September 15.
+Graduate students who wish to take a Spring course at one of the other schools in the Five-College Consortium can register either during the pre-registration period, April 3 to April 14, or during the add/drop period, September 6 to September 19.
 To be eligible, students must be enrolled in at least one three-credit course at UMass.
 A link to the Five-College Enrollment Request Form can be found on SPIRE under Enrollment—the form will appear only during the pre-registration and add/drop time periods.
-Both copies of Five-College Enrollment Request Form should be returned to the Graduate Student Service Center, 534 Goodell Building (on the ground floor).
+A copy of the Five-College Enrollment Request Form should be returned to the Graduate Student Service Center, 534 Goodell Building (on the ground floor).
 Instructor signatures are required during the add/drop period.
 The advisor signature is not required.
 All questions regarding enrollment in five-college courses should be directed to the Graduate Student Service Center at (413) 545-0722.

 The Bursar's Office has transitioned entirely to electronic billing.
 Students no longer receive paper bills and can only access bills online.
 Notification of electronic bills are sent to students to view and/or pay their bills online.
 QuikPAY is the electronic system for all students to view, print and make their payment online.
 To access QuikPAY students should go to their Student Center in SPIRE and then click on "View/Pay Bill" in the Finances section.
 To obtain more information about QuikPAY, refer to the Bursar's Office website.